dropseed/woocommerce-net-terms/README.md

 One of the differences between this and the built-in check payments option is that the order is not "on-hold" while you wait for payment.
 Instead, orders get processed and shipped as usual, and you mark the order as "paid" at a later date.
-Note that this plugin still expects that you get paid offline (likely via check) or through some other system.
+Note that this plugin expects that you get paid offline (likely via check) or through some other system.

 ## How it works